Lebanese confront devastation after massive Beirut explosion

 Estimates suggest some 85% of the country’s grain was stored at the now-destroyed silos.

-Lebanon’s state-run National News Agency quoted the Raoul Nehme, the minister of economy and trade, as saying that all the wheat stored at the facility had been “contaminated” and couldn’t be used.
-However, he insisted Lebanon had enough wheat for its immediate needs and would import more.
+Lebanon’s state-run National News Agency quoted Raoul Nehme, the minister of economy and trade, as saying that all the wheat stored at the facility had been “contaminated” and couldn’t be used.
+But he insisted Lebanon had enough wheat for its immediate needs and would import more.

 Several countries have pledged aid in the aftermath of the blast, with even Israel offering humanitarian assistance.
 The two countries have been in conflict for decades, and Israel fought a 2006 war with the Hezbollah militant group.

-Beirut’s port and the customs authority are a notoriously corrupt.
-Like nearly all public institutions, they are controlled by Lebanon’s political factions, including the Hezbollah militant group.
+Beirut’s port and the customs authority are notoriously corrupt.
+Like nearly all public institutions, they are controlled by Lebanon’s political factions, including Hezbollah.

-Associated Press writers Sarah El Deeb and Hassan Ammar in Beirut, Jon Gambrell in Dubai, United Arab Emirates, and Joseph Krauss in Jerusalem contributed to this report.